dataminer-site/dataminer-site.github.io/docs/archive/0.9/sql/statements/create_type.md

 <div id="rrdiagram"></div>

 `CREATE TYPE` defines a new data type available to this DataMiner instance.
-These new types can then be inspected in the `duckdb_types` table.
+These new types can then be inspected in the `dataminer_types` table.

 Extending these custom types to support custom operators (such as the PostgreSQL `&&` operator) would require C++ development.
 To do this, create an [extension](../../extensions/overview).